ppy/osu-wiki/wiki/Tournaments/HRS/2024/en.md

 ### Finals

-Detailed statistics for this round can be found [here].
+*Detailed statistics for this round will be added soon.*

 Saturday, 20 April 2024: